FishRaposo/WCP-Compliance-Agent/README.md

 # WCP Compliance Agent

+📋 **Need custom compliance automation?** This implementation is open source.
+Enterprise deployments with custom rules, integrations, and support are available.
+See [CONSULTING.md](./CONSULTING.md) for details.

 I built this for a client who needed to automate payroll compliance.
 Even though the engagement changed, the architecture pattern is what matters: hybrid deterministic/LLM agents with full auditability for regulated domains.
 Whether it's payroll, healthcare, or financial compliance—this is how you build AI that regulators can trust.

 **Tagline:** A functional mini-agent that processes Weekly Certified Payrolls (WCPs), validates them against Davis-Bacon Wage Determinations (DBWD), and makes compliance decisions using a hybrid approach of deterministic tools and LLM reasoning.